GSA/data.gov/README.md

 ## Development

-Install the dependencies (from a python virtualenv).
+Install the dependencies with pipenv and bundler.

     $ make setup